Binary, decimal, and hexadecimal conversions

 However, numbers representing 1 are counted, 16 + 4 + 2 = 22 because 1 represents ON.

-Another numbering system used by computers is hexadecimal, or Base 16.
+Another numbering system used by computers is hexadecimal (hex), or Base 16.
 In this system, the numbers are counted from 0 to 9, then letters A to F, before adding another digit.
 The letters A through F represent decimal numbers 10 through 15, respectively.
 The below chart indicates the values of the hexadecimal position compared to 16 raised to a power and decimal values.
-It is much easier to work with large numbers using hexadecimal values than decimal.
+It's easier to work with large numbers using hexadecimal values than decimal.

 For example, consider the hexadecimal number: